-A visit to the Holocaust Museum does not eliminate the need for classroom learning.
-It can compliment and extend it.
-We recommend that your visit be made toward the end of the period in which your students study the Holocaust.
+A tour of the Holocaust Museum & Learning Center is a powerful experience that complements and enriches classroom learning.
+We recommend that a visit be made toward the end of the period in which students study the Holocaust.

-The more that can be done ahead of your visit, the more your students will get out of their time at the museum.
-The following are some suggested pre-visit activities:
+The more done ahead of a visit, the more students will get out of their time at the museum.
+Suggested pre-visit activities:

-1.)
-View at least one documentary film on the Holocaust in class prior to the visit and discuss it.
-The following films are good choices; all are available from the resource library of our Center.
+- View at least one documentary film on the Holocaust in class and discuss it.
+The following films are good choices; all are available from the resource library of the HMLC.

 America and the Holocaust: Deceit and Indifference